Kc57/switch_import_renamer/README.md

 # Switch Import Renamer

-Switch Import Renamer is an IDAPython script to rename the stub functions that call imported library function.
+Switch Import Renamer is an IDAPython script to rename the stub functions that call imported library functions in Nintendo Switch executables.

 ## Installation